Predicting Stability of Community Members in Complex Networks: Predicting community stability

 \subsection{Empirical evidence - Networks with ground-truth communities}

 Research on community detection has been very active for the past two decades.
 Many community detection techniques were devised.
-The Girvan-Newman method of community detection~\cite{GiN02}, based on edge betweenness, was a novel approach.
+The Girvan-Newman method of community detection~\cite{girvan2002community}, based on edge betweenness, was a novel approach.
 Later, the same team came up with the \emph{modularity} concept, a qualitative attribute of a community.
-See ~\cite{GiN04}.
+See ~\cite{newman2004finding}.
 Modularity is defined as the difference between the fraction of the edges in a community and the expected fraction in a random network.
 Girvan and Newman observed that, for a robust community, this attribute falls between $0.3$ and $0.7$.
 Therefore, modularity optimization can lead to better community detection.
-However, this is an NP-complete problem~\cite{BDG08}.
-Different approximation techniques based on modularity optimization produce community structures of high quality, that too with very low time requirements of the order of network size.
-A very recent survey by Zhao et al.~\cite{ZZL18} gives a clear picture of the state-of-art in this regard.
+However, this is an NP-complete problem~\cite{brandes2007modularity}.
+Different approximation techniques based on modularity optimization produce community structures of high quality, that too with little time requirements of the order of network size.
+A very recent survey by Zhao et al.~\cite{zhao2018comparative} gives a clear picture of the state-of-art in this regard.

-In this study, we used the Louvain method~\cite{BGL08} of modularity optimization for detecting communities.
+In this study, we used the Louvain method~\cite{blondel2008fast} of modularity optimization for detecting communities.
 It is an agglomerative technique with each node initially assigned as a unique community.
 The algorithm works in multiple passes until the best partitions are achieved.
-Each pass consists of two phases; in phase $1$ the nodes are moved to the neighboring community if it can achieve a higher gain in modularity and in phase $2$ a new network is created from the communities detected in pass $1$.
+Each pass consists of two phases; in phase $1$ the nodes are moved to the neighbouring community if it can make a higher gain in modularity and in stage $2$ a new network is created from the communities detected in pass $1$.

 First, we simulated our results using two real-world networks in which the community structure is evident.
-The networks are Zachary's karate club network~\cite{Zac77} and the American college football network~\cite{GiN02}.
+The networks are Zachary's karate club network~\cite{zachary1977information} and the American college football network~\cite{girvan2002community}.
 See table~\ref{tab:Nw}.